stormpath/stormpath-documentation/readme.md

 This will iterate through every language and generate the Product Guide for that language.

 **Note:** This command has an additional `-W` flag that converts all warnings into errors.
 This means that the build stops at the first warning.

+#### Generating Live Docs

+In order to generate auto-reloading "live" documentation, use the following command:

+`make livehtml`

+Just like `make html`, this command can also take a language parameter:

+`make livehtml LANGUAGE={name}`

+The values for `{name}` are the same as for generating static documentation.

 ### Viewing the Docs